AramidFinance/aramid-zerobridge-docs/getting-involved/developer/local-end-to-end-testing.md

 # Overview

-- The goal here is to develop a walkthrough so that new devs at aramid can build the entire system 'locally'
+- The goal here is to develop a walkthrough so that new devs at aramid can build the entire system for 'local' testing

 ## Installations